reazon-research/OpenArm/software/arm_control/README.md

     ```
 ### Connect Motor to PC
 1. **Set up CAN adapter:**
    - There are many options for CAN interfaces.
-The [Canable2.0](https://canable.io/) and [2-CH CANFD HAT](https://www.waveshare.com/wiki/2-CH_CAN_FD_HAT) (CANFD support tested, designed for Raspberry Pi) are adapters that have been tested by the HI Lab team.
+The [Canable2.0](https://canable.io/) and [2-CH CANFD HAT](https://www.waveshare.com/wiki/2-CH_CAN_FD_HAT) (CANFD support tested, designed for Raspberry Pi) are the specific adapters that the HI Lab team has been testing with.
 3. **Bring Up the can0 Interface:**

     ```bash